SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The device shell enables you to interactively work with remote devices.
 Many industrial devices support some form of command language, be it AT commands for modems, CSV-style commands for many tracking devices or elaborate scripting mechanisms such as Tixi TiXML.
 In the shell, you can send commands in the respective language of the device and interactively view the results of the commands.

-The Shell tab presents a command prompt to enter commands.
+The "Shell" tab presents a command prompt to enter commands.

 In the command prompt, you can enter arbitrary command text.
 To send the command text to the device click **Execute**.
 This button only is activated if the device is online.

-Click **View history** at the top-right to display a list of the previously executed commands.
+Click **View history** at right of the top menu bar to display a list of the previously executed commands.
 By default, the last three commands are visible.
 The list displays status, date and text of a command.
 Clicking a list item reveals the result of the command (provided it has been executed).

 ![Device shell](/guides/users-guide/shell.png)

 For your convenience Cumulocity provides several frequently used commands for some devices.
-Click **<_Get predefined commands** at the top-right to open a window containing a list of available pre-defined commands.
+Click **<_Get predefined commands** at the right of the top menu bar to open a window containing a list of available pre-defined commands.
 Select the command of your choice and click **Use** to copy the command to the command prompt, or **Execute** to execute the command straight away.
 You may also add new commands here for re-use.

 ![Shell commands](/guides/users-guide/DeviceManagement/DevMgmt_ShellPredefined.png)

 ### <a name="tracking"></a>Tracking

 Devices can record the history of their movements in Cumulocity.
-This movements may be viewed in the Tracking tab.
+This movements may be viewed in the "Tracking" tab.

-**Note** that the Tracking tab only shows up when a device contains c8y_Position property.
+**Note** that the "Tracking" tab only shows up when a device contains c8y_Position property.

-In the dropdown list at the top-right you can select a time period (or specify one by selecting Custom from the list) and visualize the movements of the device during this period.
+In the dropdown list at the top right you can select a time period (or specify one by selecting Custom from the list) and visualize the movements of the device during this period.
 Movements are shown as red lines in the map.

 ![Tracking](/guides/users-guide/tracking.png)